rrwick/Porechop/README.md

-                                   second-best barcode identity is less than this value, it will not be put in a barcode bin (to exclude cases which are too close to call) (default: 5.0) --require_two_barcodes           Reads will only be put in barcode bins if they have a strong hit for the barcode on both their start and end (default: a read can be binned with only a single barcode alignment, assuming no contradictory barcode alignments exist at the other end)
+                                   second-best barcode identity is less than this value, it will not be put in a barcode bin (to exclude cases which are too close to call) (default: 5.0) --require_two_barcodes           Reads will only be put in barcode bins if they have a strong match for the barcode on both their start and end (default: a read can be binned with a match at its start or end)

 Adapter search settings:
   Control how the program determines which adapter sets are present